WildPieChan/Lesson_9_Python/README.md

 ### Homework:

 <br/>
-1. Create a program for playing "Tic-Tac-Toe" using a virtual environment and PIP
+1. Create a program for playing "Tic-Tac-Toe" using a virtual environment and PIP </br>

+    Search from https://pypi.org/ - "pygame" and "numpy" directories
 <br/>
 <br/>
 2. Attach the bot to the tasks from the previous workshop: